ubffm/ojs_updater/README.md

 * A running installation of OJS
 * [lxml](https://pypi.org/project/lxml/) (Optional)

-OJS-Updater is being tested on all currently maintained python versions (3.6+) on Linux.
+OJS-Updater is being tested on all currently maintained python versions (3.7+) and python 3.6 on Linux.

 ### Installation